S0urTamarind/Congestion-Control-Evaluation-Suite/Readme.md

 # Questions

-- \[SECTION 5.1] RFC 5166 SECTION 2.1 mentions different ways of calculating Throughput, Latency and Packet Drop Rate (Router-Based, Flow-Based, User-Based), which one is suitable for a CCA eval tool?
+- [RFC 5166 SECTION 2.1] mentions different ways of calculating Throughput, Latency and Packet Drop Rate (Router-Based, Flow-Based, User-Based), which one is suitable for a CCA eval tool?

-- \[SECTION 5.1] RFC 5166 SECTION 2.2 mentions response time and minimum oscillations as a metric, what would be a suitable test to report these metrics on?
+- [RFC 5166 SECTION 2.2] mentions response time and minimum oscillations as a metric, what would be a suitable test to report these metrics on?

 - Should number of packets dropped in a time frame be reported?
-(Packet drop rate is already being measured)
+(Packet drop rate is already being measured) - [Number of packet drops vs Time](#number-of-packet-drops-vs-time)

 - Should one end device send multiple flows?
 Or multiple devices send one flow each? - [Short Flows](#short-flows)

-- Should fairness be measured across flows or devices? (if a device sends multiple flows) - [Fairness within the Proposed Congestion Control Algorithm](#fairness-within-the-proposed-congestion-control-algorithm)
+- Should fairness be measured across flows or devices? (i.e. if a device sends multiple flows) - [Fairness within the Proposed Congestion Control Algorithm](#fairness-within-the-proposed-congestion-control-algorithm)

 - What metrics should be used to measure fairness between flows with the same CCA and flows with different CCA? - [Existing General Purpose CC Algorithms](#existing-general-purpose-cc-algorithms)
-  \[Jain’s Fairness, Product Measure, Epsilon Fairness, Max-Min Fairness, Minimum potential delay fairness, HARM fairness]

 - What is a suitable value for epsilon in epsilon fairness? - [Fairness within the Proposed Congestion Control Algorithm](#fairness-within-the-proposed-congestion-control-algorithm)